 - Trastuzumab (Herceptin)

 - Pertuzumab (Perjeta)

 - Ado-trastuzumab emtansine (Kadcyla)

 In addition, there are several new medications being developed that also target HER2 and are being tested in clinical trials.

-Standard chemotherapy agents such as doxorubicin (Adriamycin) also can be effective in treating HER2-positive breast cancers, although these drugs don't specifically target the HER2 protein.
+Certain standard chemotherapy drugs also can be effective in treating HER2-positive breast cancers, although these drugs don't specifically target the HER2 protein.

-- Wolff AC, et al. American Society of Clinical Oncology/College of American Pathologists guideline recommendations for human epidermal growth factor 2 testing in breast cancer.
+- Wolff AC, et al. Recommendations for human epidermal growth factor receptor 2 testing in breast cancer: American Society of Clinical Oncology/College of American Pathologists clinical practice guideline update.
 Journal of Clinical Oncology.
-2007;25:118.
+2013;31:3997.